Jan-Frederic-Schmidt/Five-In-Six/README.md

 5. Check the word list ✅
 6. Get localization to work
 7. Clean up the code (definitely needed) ✅
+8. Create a mode, where one can choose (and maybe even import?) words for use themself
-8. Share Wordle instances via ShareLink
+9. Share Wordle instances via ShareLink
-9. Sync with iCloud
+10. Sync with iCloud
-10. Test on a real device
+11. Test on a real device

 ---